garthmortensen/timeseries-api/README.md

     ConfigUtil -- "Reads from" --> ConfigFile
 ```

-### level 4: Code/Class Diagram
+#### level 4: Code/Class Diagram

-Enhance the code to see classes!
-This shows some the classes involved in handling ARIMA and GARCH statistical models, including input classes that define what data goes in and response classes that define what comes back.
+Shows the classes involved in handling ARIMA and GARCH statistical models, including input classes that define what data goes in and response classes that define what comes back.

 ```mermaid
 classDiagram